Crampton Hodnet: Plot summary

 Francis's daughter, Anthea, is in love with Simon Beddoes, the son of Lady Beddoes, and Miss Doggett is especially keen for the relationship to progress to marriage.

 After Margaret finds out about Francis's relationship with Barbara, she leaves for a trip to London.
 Francis offers to take Barbara for a weekend in Paris but they only get as far as Dover, where Barbara gets cold feet and goes to stay with a friend, leaving Francis to return alone to Oxford, where Margaret forgives him.
 Simon breaks up with Anthea by letter; she soon begins dating again.
-Mr Latimer becomes engaged while on holiday, and makes preparations to leave his role as curate.
+Mr Latimer falls in love while on holiday, and it is expected that he will leave North Oxford for a living of his own and get married.
 As the new academic year dawns, Miss Morrow acknowledges that she will probably remain unmarried and that nothing ever really changes.

-The title of the book is the name of a fictitious village called Crampton Hodnet, which Mr. Latimer invents as an off-the-cuff excuse when asked where he has been, as he does not wish to admit he has been out for a walk with Miss Morrow instead of attending church.
-"Crampton" was the author's middle name, an old family name on her father's side.
+Crampton Hodnet is the name of a fictitious village invented by Mr. Latimer as an excuse for missing evensong one Sunday.
+Rather than admit to his vicar's wife that he has been for a walk with Miss Morrow and they simply got back too late, he claims that the vicar of Crampton Hodnet had asked him to take the service there.
+"Crampton" was one of the author's middle names, a family name on her father's side.